-My daughter loves animals.
+My daughter loves farm animals.
 And she loves yoga.
 So naturally, we did a few farm animals yoga poses before our recent trip to a local farm.
 At the farm, we saw a cow, a sheep, a goat, chickens, pigs, bunnies, a cat, and a dog.
 She loves acting out the farm animals and imitating their sounds.
-Practicing yoga is a fun, family-friendly, indoor activity that is especially beneficial during these winter months.
+Practicing yoga is a fun, family-friendly, indoor activity that is especially beneficial during the winter months.

 This post contains Amazon affiliate links.

 You can also practice farm animal yoga poses with books.
 A fabulous book about farm animals is A Farmer’s Life for Me by Jan Dobbins and Laura Huliska-Beith.
 And it’s also available in Spanish!
 As you read the book together, try using kids yoga poses to act out the farm animals in the book.